mbelsis/AIWebTesterFramework/README.md

 # Note: pyproject.toml contains the authoritative dependency versions
 # See pyproject.toml for authoritative versions.
-# Manual install alternative (use compatible ranges):
+# Manual install alternative (all dependencies from pyproject.toml):
+# Option 1: Using uv (fast package installer - install with: pip install uv)
 uv pip install \
   "typer[all]>=0.12,<0.15" \
   "playwright>=1.46,<1.49" \